Find out the information you must give to customers on food products and how to give it.

-Only show a ‘use by’ date where there is a safety issue with eating the food after this date.
+Only show a ‘use by’ date where there’s a safety issue with eating the food after this date.
 It’s a criminal offence to sell food that’s past its ‘use by’ date.

-You don’t need to show a ‘best before’ or ‘use by’ date, but you must include a lot number on:
+You do not need to show a ‘best before’ or ‘use by’ date, but you must include a lot number on:

-- fresh fruit and vegetables which haven’t been peeled, cut or similarly treated (except for sprouting seeds and similar products, like legume sprouts)
+- fresh fruit and vegetables which have not been peeled, cut or similarly treated (except for sprouting seeds and similar products, like legume sprouts)